clifton-green/esif/how_to_use_formbuilder.md

 Creates tick boxes, there is one for each option.
 A user can select as many options as they want.
 - **radio**
 These are exactly the same as the checkbox type with one minor difference, the user can only selection one of these.
+- **dategroup**
+This is a custom type which creates a group of number input elements which allows you to enter a date.
+It's currently in the UK date format but this is easy to change if required.

 The 'text' type is a very versatile option as it can actually be several different types.
 For example if instead of typing 'text' you typed 'number' then when the user clicks on that field on a mobile, they will see a number pad instead of a normal keyboard.